 Friday of the 15th Week in Ordinary Time – Matthew 12:1-8

-In today’s Gospel, Jesus is talking with his disciples as they were walking through a field of grain on the Sabbath.
-The disciples were hungry, and without thinking, they began to pick and then eat the grain.
+In today’s Gospel, Jesus and his disciples were walking through a field of grain.
+It was the Sabbath.
+The disciples were hungry and, without thinking, they began to pick some of the grain and then eat it.
 There were several Pharisees who saw the disciples do this.
-They immediately approached Jesus and told him that his disciples’ action was unlawful.
-After all, it was the Sabbath!
+They immediately approached Jesus and told him that his disciples’ action was unlawful since it was the Sabbath.
 No work was to be done on the Sabbath.
-(Talk about the “letter of the law!”)
-In addition, they were eating grain that they did not have the right to eat!
+Not only were the disciples picking the grain, they also were eating grain they did not have the right to eat!

-In the time of Jesus, farmers were encouraged to leave some wheat on the edge of the field for the poor to eat.
-Thus, Jesus and the disciples were not stealing grain from the farmers.
 Mercy is a great gift.
-It is a gift when we receive mercy from Jesus but also when we are gifted with mercy from another person.
+It is a gift when we receive mercy from Jesus!
+However, it also is a great gift when we are gifted with mercy from another person.
 Do you remember a time in your life when someone was merciful or compassionate with you?
-They may have been kind and understanding even when you did not “deserve” it.
+They may have been kind and understanding even if you did not deserve it.

-Jesus always encourages us to do what is loving and sensible.
-Yes, law is important.
-However, if we are not careful, we may make the law our god.
-And this is not the God that Jesus wants us to worship!
-True, we do need laws.
-However, the “law of love” always reigns supreme!
-Today, may we let the “law of love” reign in our lives!
+Jesus always encourages us to do what is loving, kind, and sensible.
+Law is important and essential; however, if we are not careful, we may make the law our god.
+And this is not the God that Jesus wants us to worship.
+For Jesus, the law of love always reigns supreme.
+Today, may the law of love reign in our lives!